 The 34UM68-p supports on-screen control and split screen 2.0, just like the previous LG monitor on the list, making multitasking really a great experience on this one.

-The monitor also sports a separate Game Mode that assures optimal settings and viewing for various categories of games like first person shooter or real time strategy games.
+This is one of the best 34 inch monitor for Mac mini or Macbook pro.
+It also sports a separate Game Mode that assures optimal settings and viewing for various categories of games like first person shooter or real time strategy games.
 There is also a separate Black Stabilizer that reveals excellent details in dark scenarios.

 To conclude, this is a monitor that gamers would love.
 Paired with AMD Radeon graphics cards you can make ultimate use of the FreeSync which will blow away any issues of screen tearing or flickering.
 The colors and brightness too are excellent and suitable for photographers and image editors.
 With the PIP screen split technology included, it can be great for office use too.
 Considering LG’s price point, this is a great deal.